AdobeDocs/workfront.en/help/product-announcements/product-releases/scenario-planner-release-activity/sp-release-21-1.md

 description: Adobe Workfront Scenario Planner is available only with the new Adobe Workfront experience.
 ---

-# `Adobe Workfront Scenario Planner` with the 21.1 release
+# Adobe Workfront Scenario Planner with the 21.1 release

-`Adobe Workfront Scenario Planner` is available only with `the new Adobe Workfront experience`.
+Adobe Workfront Scenario Planner is available only with the new Adobe Workfront experience.

 The following features are included in the 21.1 release: